UPDATE: Transformers: The Ride has officially opened!

 This entry is written with information from the ride at Universal Studios Singapore.
 Here is a comparison with the ride at Universal Studios Hollywood.

 – Entrance to ride building is completely different.
 Hollywood version has a giant billboard of Optimus and Megatron in an explosive duel, and guests enter the building from the front (or extra switchbacks from the side).
 In Singapore, the actual ride building is obscured and guests enter the queue via a gate at Sci-Fi City.

 – Queue layout is entirely different but similar rooms exist.
 Such as the Allspark Containment Chamber (which is larger in Hollywood).

-- Crew members are dressed as military personnel, with combat fatigues in Hollywood.
-In Singapore, they are dressed as NEST personnel, but appear more like engineers.
+– Crew members are dressed as military personnel, with combat fatigues in Hollywood.
+In Singapore, they are dressed as NEST personnel, but appear more like support staff wearing office dress.

 – Hollywood version uses the new Infitec 3D glasses (also used in the recently updated “The Amazing Adventures of Spider-man” at Universal’s Islands of Adventure).
 The Singapore version uses the – unfortunately older and cheaper – polarized 3D glasses.